hina-shah/healdata-utils/docs/vlmd/rendered-schemas/index.md

 # HEAL data dictionary schemas

-Click on each data dictionary schema below to view information about that property (such as a description, examples, etc)
+Click on each data dictionary schema below to view information about each formats data dictionary properties (such as a description, examples, etc)

 [CSV fields](csv-fields.md)

 [JSON data dictionary](json-data-dictionary.md)

 !!! note